aRYUD17/odin-recipes/README.md

 # odin-recipes
-Small project to learn HTML
+Small project to learn HTML to make a website without using CSS and Javascript